-'That is simple to elucidate Bonheur.
+'That is simple to elucidate.
 You see the victims were members of the Catholic Church and had most likely organised, for the cardinal's visit to Seville, during Holy Week.
 Regrettably, we were too late to prevent these murders, but there is something that I have not yet figured'.

-'Verily, I have not concluded the genuine motive of the murders, or the correlative incrimination of these horrific acts to our murderer or murderers'.
+'Verily, I have not concluded the genuine motive of the murders, nor the correlative incrimination of these horrific acts to our murderer or murderers'.

 'Murderers, you say?
 Are you insinuating that we are confronted, with more than one murderer?
-What do you base that on inspector?
+What do you base that on?

 'On the sound inference of the multiple fragments of the corpus delicti discovered'.

-'Oh, you mean the essential evidence pertaining to the crime inspector?'
+'You mean the essential evidence pertaining to the crime?'

-'Then, you strongly believe that we are dealing, with a clever international scheme inspector?'
+'Then, you strongly believe that we are dealing, with a clever international scheme?'

-'That has remained yet to be proven Bonheur, but rest assure, we shall confirm that independent supposition, with the irrefutable facts of the case.
+'That has remained yet to be proven, but rest assure, we shall confirm that independent supposition, with the irrefutable facts of the case.
 One other thing, we must investigate the nature of the convocation of the deceased victims murdered'.

 'What is it Bonheur that has unsettled you into a plain disquietude?
 What do you know of 'La Sange?'

-'I seldom keep secrets from you inspector, but how was I to fathom, such a tragedy and the maddening whims of vengeance to transpire?'
+'I seldom keep secrets from you.
+How was I to fathom, such a tragedy and the maddening whims of vengeance to transpire?'